Social-desirability bias: Anonymity and confidentiality

 Anonymous survey administration, compared with in-person or phone-based administration, has been shown to elicit higher reporting of items with social-desirability bias.
 In anonymous survey settings, the subject is assured that their responses will not be linked to them, and they are not asked to divulge sensitive information directly to a surveyor.
-Anonymity can be established through self-administration of paper surveys returned by envelope, mail, or ballot boxes, or self-administration of electronic survey via computer, smartphone, or tablet.
+Anonymity can be established through self-administration of paper surveys returned by envelope, mail, or ballot boxes, or self-administration of an electronic survey via computer, smartphone, or tablet.
 Audio-assisted electronic surveys have also been established for low-literacy or non-literate study subjects.

 Confidentiality can be established in non-anonymous settings by ensuring that only study staff are present and by maintaining data confidentiality after surveys are complete.
 Including assurances of data confidentiality in surveys has a mixed effect on sensitive-question response; it may either increase response due to increased trust, or decrease response by increasing suspicion and concern.